storyblok/big-commerce-nuxt-starter/README.md

 npm run generate
 ```

-Then yo can deploy this directory with the netlify cli.
+Then you can deploy this directory with the netlify cli.
 Make sure to change the storeToken `nuxt.config.js` to the correct Domain token.
 You will probably need to generate a different token for your production site.

 ```bash
 netlify deploy --dir=dist